- Adult ADHD

 A diagnosis of adult ADHD is based partly on symptoms, which typically change somewhat as childhood ADHD develops into adult ADHD.
 Often the symptoms of hyperactivity become less prominent while problems with concentration and organization increase.

 Treatment plans for adult ADHD are multifaceted and can include medications.
 The first line of medication treatment for adult ADHD is prescribed stimulants, which actually work in reverse in people with ADHD and produce a calming effect in them.

 The two stimulants most commonly used are methylphenidate and amphetamines.
-Currently, stimulants are not approved by the Food and Drug ...more treatments »
+Currently, stimulants are not approved ...more treatments »

 Home medical testing related to Adult ADHD:

 Test for Adult ADHD in your own homeClick for Tests